espocrm/documentation/docs/extensions/outlook-integration/calendar.md

 Limitations:

-* Attendees are not synced from EspoCRM to Outlook.
+* Attendees are not synced from Espo to Outlook.
-* Outlook recurring activities are not synced to EspoCRM.
+* Outlook recurring activities are not synced to Espo.
 * *Description* field is not synced back from Outlook to Espo if an event was created in Espo.
 * Events created in Espo won't be removed in Espo on removal in Outlook.
 A measure to overcome a bug in Outlook that could cause unwanted event removals.